 We’re taking an in-depth look at two of Weber’s fine grills, the Q2000 and Q2200.
 These grills are popular and perform better than expected for grills in the compact class.
 Many people ask about their durability, performance, size, and quality.

-What type of grills are the Weber Q Series?
+What Type of Grills Are the Weber Q Series?

 The Weber Q2000 and Weber Q2200 are compact gas grills that use small, disposable propane gas tanks for fuel (not included) and come out of the box ready to use with no assembly needed.
-You can also hook them up to a LP tank using an adapter.
-Portable LPG grills are perfect for events outdoors, camping trips, or any other place where you need to grill dinner!
+You can also hook them up to an LP tank using an adapter.

 Comparing the Two Grills

-One of the nice features of the Q series 2000 and 2200 grills is they’re small enough to carry from the trunk of the car to the picnic table for quick setup and a great time grilling on a moment’s notice.
+One of the excellent features of the Q series 2000 and 2200 grills is they’re small enough to carry from the trunk of the car to the picnic table for quick setup and a great time grilling on a moment’s notice.

 Overall Size